Home | Bush Dance Home

 Anderson Ferry Reel by Eric Conrad Longways for 5,6 or 7 couples 32 bar reel Easy (mixer!)
 Begin with everyone facing up, holding inside hand with partner A1 (8) 4 steps forward, 4 steps back (8) Repeat A2 (8) Dosido partner slightly more than once, to face a new partner (leaving two loners at the ends) (8) Swing this new partner.
 Finish on the sidelines, facing this person B1 (16) The two loners “ride the ferry”: the lone man weaves down the women’s line to the bottom of the men’s line, while the lone woman weaves up the men’s line to the top of the women’s line B2 (8) Lines forward and back while shifting left (to face another new person across) (8) Swing this new partner (person directly across) and end facing up

-Axes to Grind Peter Foster 7 July 2014 4 couple longways 4x64 jig or reel Medium-Hard A1 (16) Top couple lead a cast off, pick up partner (taking inside hands) and lead back up (no arch!)
-A2 (16) Top 3 couples peel off as couples to finish in head lines (see note), Lines go forward and back B1 (8) Ladies chain up and down, finish facing across (8) Ladies chain across, finish facing up and down B2 (8) Ladies chain up and down, finish facing across (8) Ladies chain across, finish facing up and down C1 (16) Give and take (women take) and swing, finish facing across C2 (16) Give and take (women take) and swing, finish facing up and down D1 (16) Give and take (women take) and swing, finish facing across D2 (16) Everyone forward and swing partner, finish facing up with the woman on the right Finish in order 2341 (standard progression) Notes: A2 - first couple cast left, second couple cast right, third couple cast left, finish in head lines (so couples 4 and 1 are in a line facing up, couples 2 and 3 are in a line facing down).
-NOTE that the bottom couple does NOT participate in this cast off!
-For the give and take, the lines go forward, then take opposite by both hands and the women pull the men back with them (so women back, men forward) Instead of always having the women take, can instead alternate men take, women take, men take (rather surprisingly, this still leads to the same progression).
-This is probably more interesting but also more confusing.
-I prefer to stick with "women always take", being the simpler alternative Inspired by Pam Gainsford's Delight by Noreen Grunseit
+Axes to Grind Peter Foster 7 July 2014 4 couple longways 4x64 jig or reel Medium-Hard A1 (16) All cast off individually, 1s arch, others come through the arch.
+Now in order 2341, all facing up holding inside hands A2 (16) Peel off as couples (to the right first) to finish in head lines (see note), Lines go forward and back B1 (8) Ladies chain up and down, finish facing across (8) Ladies chain across, finish facing up and down B2 (8) Ladies chain up and down, finish facing across (8) Ladies chain across, finish facing up and down C1 (16) Give and take (women take) and swing, finish facing across C2 (16) Give and take (women take) and swing, finish facing up and down D1 (16) Give and take (women take) and swing, finish facing across D2 (16) Everyone forward and swing partner, finish facing up with the woman on the right Finish in order 4123 (reverse progression) Notes: A2 – couple at the to (original 2s) cast right, next couple cast left, These 2 couples keep wheeling around to make a line of 4 facing up.
+The next couple casts right, the final couple left, join to make a line of 4 facing down.
+For the give and take, the lines go forward, then hold opposite by both hands and the women pull the men back with them (so women back, men forward) The final swing is NOT a give and take.
+Instead, meet partner and swing there to finish in a longways set Inspired by Pam Gainsford's Delight by Noreen Grunseit

 Boston Tea Party 6 Couple Longways (or 5 or 7) 32 bar jig or reel Easy A1 (8) Advance and retire (8) Top couple galop to the bottom A2 (8) Advance and retire (8) Same couple galops back to the top B (32) Everyone face up and take inside hand with partner, except top couple who face down (stay on own sides): Top couple (and only the top couple) dip and dive to the bottom.
 Everyone else, as they pass the dip and dive they cast off.
 Top couple makes an arch at the bottom, other couples come through the arch to progress.
 Swing to use up any remaining music